Designer Fireplaces: What You Need to KnowPosted on Bespoke Fireplaces Designer Fireplaces

 Since your designer fireplaces could be your room’s focal point, it’s vital to choose the right surround.
 Also, it will dictate the room’s décor.
 So, it’s worth remembering to have the ideal surround that complements the overall décor of the room.

 Second, sizing is as important as the aesthetics.
 If a fireplace is too large, it could overpower the whole space, whereas if it’s too small, it would end up insignificant.
+There are four types of fire surrounds:

 Although some may find steel not as homely or warm, it is considered more stylish.
 In fact, steel fits well in more industrial or minimalist décor.
 It is sleek and stylish, though lacking in some homely appeal, which are commonly associated with fireplaces.